Expert tells judge to drop charges against NYC Mayor Eric Adams without letting them be refiled

 Bove had suggested the charges could be reinstated after the election if the new permanent U.S. attorney decided it was appropriate.

 Lawyers for Adams subsequently asked for the charges to be dismissed “with prejudice,” meaning they could not be refiled.
-The judge has not yet ruled on that request.
+That request is pending.

 Adams was indicted in September and accused of accepting over $100,000 in illegal campaign contributions and travel perks from a Turkish official and others seeking to buy influence while he was Brooklyn borough president.
 He has pleaded not guilty and insisted he is innocent.